CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 `threshold` and `loadFactor` are used together. `threshold = table.length * loadFactor`.
 When the number of items in the map reaches this threshold, the array will be extended.

 `TREEIFY_THRESHOLD` is for red-black tree.
-When the number of items inside a bucket reaches it, the data structure of this bucket will change to red-black tree.
+When the number of items inside a bucket reaches this threshold, the data structure of this bucket will change to red-black tree.

-We should mention that the number of buckets in HashMap is always `a powerof 2`.
-We will discuss the convience brought by this later.
+Note that the number of buckets in HashMap is always `a power of 2`.
+You will see the convenience brought by this later.

 ### Method hash()
 ```java